 Support to Member States in the return of irregular migrants has been added as one of the priority areas of the Agency's work.
 The Agency's efforts in this field have brought positive results but further work is needed to fully operationalise and exploit the potential of some of the new return tools.
-The pace of return operations organised by the Agency has continued to grow reaching a total number of 6,799 returns in 2017.
-Member States have so far provided 549 of the 690 experts that are needed for the return pools.
-While the Agency needs to finalise the practical modalities and rules concerning the deployment of pool members, further contributions are required as a matter of urgency to fill the remaining gaps.
-The Agency will also launch a pilot project for an agreement with commercial carriers to facilitate return operations to third countries.
+The pace of return operations organised by the Agency has continued to grow, reaching a total number of 8,608 returns in 2017.
+The three return pools are now fully operational but are still under-utilised by Member States.
+To encourage and facilitate the use of the pools the Agency will deliver the final set of practical modalities and rules concerning the deployment of pool members.
+At the same time, Member States should show more commitment in making full use of the Agency's new tools and work together with the Agency to better align return activities.